wrstudios/front-end-challenge/README.md

 - Filter by search term
 - Unit/integration tests (the bootstrapped react app already has jest set up)
 - Any other cool things you think up

-## Submission

-Once complete, open a PR against master from your fork and assign DennisMartinez as the reviewer.

 ## License